VovaK0-23/esbuild-react-ts-boilerplate/README.md

 ### Step 1: Install packages

-1. Install the following packages using Yarn:
+1. Install the following packages using Npm:

 - `eslint`: Code quality tool to catch bugs.
 - `eslint-plugin-compat`: Plugin to lint the browser compatibility of your code.